InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 1. Provide SKAdNetwork IDs to each supply partner
 2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidResponse.imp.ext.skadn`
+3. Determine at runtime if their entity is in the bid stream either by the included raw list and / or within the IABTL max list, or excluded from said list
-3. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple
+4. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

 #### Publishers/source app’s responsibilities are to:

 1. Add the ad network’s ID to its Info.plist
 2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store
+3. Supply the raw `skadnetids`, IABTL `max` and / or `exlc` to the SSP / SDK on the device at runtime

 ### Regulatory Guidance